Accommodations Guide

 Assistive Listening Devices

 The DAC lends FM systems to DAC students who request them.
 FM systems use radio waves to pass sound from a microphone worn by the speaker to a receiver, which the student can listen through.
-FM systems helps to reduce background noise, providing clearer audio, which may make it easier for the student to hear.
+FM systems help to reduce background noise, providing clearer audio, which may make it easier for the student to hear.

 What disability-related barriers do these accommodations address?